rexec, rexec_af - return stream to a remote command

 int rexec_af(char **ahost, unsigned short inport, const char *user, const char *passwd, const char *cmd, int *fd2p, int af);

-The rexec() and rexec_af() functions look up the host ahost using getaddrinfo(3SOCKET) and return −1 if the host does not exist.
+The rexec() and rexec_af() functions first look up the host ahost using getaddrinfo(3C) and return −1 if the host does not exist.
 Otherwise ahost is set to the standard name of the host.
-The username and password are used in remote host authentication.
+The user and passwd parameters are used as the username and password in remote host authentication.
 When a username and password are not specified, the .netrc file in the user's home directory is searched for the appropriate information.
 If the search fails, the user is prompted for the information.

 The rexec() function always returns a socket of the AF_INET address family.
-The rexec_af() function supports AF_INET, AF_INET6, or AF_UNSPEC for the address family.
+The rexec_af() function accepts AF_INET, AF_INET6, or AF_UNSPEC for the address family parameter af.
 An application can choose which type of socket is returned by passing AF_INET or AF_INET6 as the address family.
 The use of AF_UNSPEC means that the caller will accept any address family.
 Choosing AF_UNSPEC provides a socket that best suits the connectivity to the remote host.

-The port inport specifies which DARPA Internet port to use for the connection.
-The port number used must be in network byte order, as supplied by a call to htons(3XNET).
-The protocol for connection is described in detail in in.rexecd(1M).
+The parameter inport specifies which TCP port to use for the connection.
+The port number used must be in network byte order, as supplied by a call to htons(3C).

 If the call succeeds, a socket of type SOCK_STREAM is returned to the caller, and given to the remote command as its standard input and standard output.
-If fd2p is non-zero, an auxiliary channel to a control process is set up and a file descriptor for it is placed in *fd2p.
+If fd2p is non-null, an auxiliary channel to a control process is set up and a file descriptor for it is placed in *fd2p.
 The control process returns diagnostic output (file descriptor 2), from the command on the auxiliary channel.
 The control process also accepts bytes on this channel as signal numbers to be forwarded to the process group of the command.
-If fd2p is 0, the standard error (file descriptor 2) of the remote command is made the same as its standard output.
-No provision is made for sending arbitrary signals to the remote process, other than possibly sending out-of-band data.
+If fd2p is NULL, the standard error (file descriptor 2) of the remote command is made the same as its standard output, and no provision is made for sending arbitrary signals to the remote process, other than possibly sending out-of-band data.

 If rexec() succeeds, a file descriptor number is returned of the socket type SOCK_STREAM and the address family AF_INET.
 The parameter *ahost is set to the standard name of the host.
 If the value of fd2p is other than NULL, a file descriptor number is placed in *fd2p which represents the standard error stream of the command.